GrayHatsUWB/CCDC-2024/Linux/UbuntuChecklist.md

 4. Look for prohibited software (sudo apt list --manual-installed)
 5. Reset source list before updating (in /etc/apt, wipe sources.list and reset from GUI)
 6. Audit
-  -You can add rules to block groups by doing
+7. You can add rules to block groups by doing